neufieldrobotics/spinnaker_sdk_camera_driver/README.md

   Should color images be used (only works on models that support color images)
 * ~exposure_time (int, default: 0, 0:auto)
   Exposure setting for cameras, also available as dynamic reconfiguarble parameter.
+  * ~external_trigger (bool, default: false)
+  Camera triggering setting when using an external trigger.
+In this mode none of the cmaera is set as a master camera.
+All cameras are setup to use external trigger.
+In this mode the main loop runs at rate set by soft_framerate, so if the external trigger rate is higher than the soft_framerate, the buffer will get filled and images will have a lag.
+Also in this mode, the getnextimage timeout is set to infinite so that the node dosen't die if a trigger is not received for a while.
 * ~target_grey_value (double, default: 0 , 0:Continous/auto)
   Setting target_grey_value > 4 (min:4 , max:99) will turn AutoExposureTargetGreyValueAuto to 'off' and set AutoExposureTargetGreyValue to target_grey_value.
 Also available as dynamic reconfigurable parameter. see below in Dynamic reconfigurable parameter section.
 * ~frames (int, default: 50)